 US Solar Industry Faces Worsening Supply Chain Issues in 2022, Expects Expansion in 2023 Due to IRA

-According to a recent survey conducted by , the industry has experienced worsening supply chain issues in 2022.
+According to a recent survey conducted by , the US industry has experienced worsening supply chain issues in 2022.
 Of the 450 respondents polled from across the industry, 67% said that supply chain issues had either worsened or remained the same compared to the previous year.
 In response, 42% of those surveyed said that their companies had purchased more domestically-produced materials and products.

 These supply chain issues have been well-documented, with the Customs and Border Protection Agency reporting that 2GW worth of PV modules were held at US borders in 2022 due to the Uyghur Forced Labor Prevention Act.
 Recent attempts by members of the House of Representatives to retract Joe Biden's waiver on import tariffs could exacerbate procurement issues for US companies next year.